 Installing landscape fabric around trees

 You’ll need to overlap many pieces of cloth around the base of the tree’s trunk for a fully developed huge tree.
-Secure the individual sheets with landscape staples, just as you would a standard garden bed.
+Secure the individual sheets with landscape staples like a standard garden bed.

 Use a 4-foot-by-4-foot or 6-foot-by-6-foot square of landscape fabric to make a tree seedling.
 Cut a hole in the center of the square to accommodate the seedling.
 Dig a 3- to 6-inch deep trench around the perimeter of the seedling after placing the piece of fabric around it.
 To keep the landscape fabric in place, tuck it into the trench and cover it with earth.